JSudron/Nordic-Discovery-Project/README.md

 #### Navigation Bar

-- The Navbar-brand is used as a way to access the pop-up overlay menu which slides in from the left.
+- The Navbar-brand is used as a link to access the pop-up overlay menu which slides in from the left.
 - Due to the size of the pages the navbar is not fixed.
 Allows for easy navigation of the site.

 #### Footer